 There are times when I absolutely crave something sweet.
 During these times I am usually feeling quite fickle!
 I don’t want just anything sweet, there is usually a certain flavour I have in mind, but often… I can’t quite put my finger on it.
-This Coffee Scroll recipe came from one of these frustrating moments.
+This recipe for Coffee Scroll Cookies came from one of these frustrating moments.
 I wanted a familiar sweet flavour but I couldn’t quite pin point what.

 Then it hit me, I wanted a sweet iced cookie with my coffee and it had to be a coffee scroll.
 Naturally once I had identified my craving nothing else would suffice.
 It didn’t take me long to realise that I would have a hard time finding the old fashioned coffee scroll.
 I think they were made by Nabisco in the 1980’s?
-I also realise that because my tasted have changed since I was a child they would need to be homemade.
+I also realise that, because my tastes have changed since I was a child they would need to be homemade.

 - 3 cups plain flour, sifted